Print Version [PDF]

 This four volume set is intended to bridge the information gap between scholars and practitioners of educational psychology.
 Topics covered range from classical definitions to empirical analysis.
 Volume one is an introduction to theorists important in the field of education and psychology, while volumes two through four look at issues and new ideas in the field.
 Each chapter includes a reference list and volume four includes a comprehensive index.

 The SAGE Handbook of Curriculum and Instruction.
-2008.
+2008. (online)

 Contains almost 30 essays on curriculum topics divided into three parts: practice, context, and theory.
 Includes an author and subject index.